leeanncafferata/clio3-syllabus/source/schedule.md

 programs through the command-line interface.
 You will also learn a philosophy for writing programs.

+We will also make revisions to the syllabus as needed.

 ### Reading

 -   Mike Gancarz, *[Linux and the Unix Philosophy][]*, chs.
 1--8,